EOC Tour Main

 Air Filter System

 Back to Civil Defense Museum Main

 The problem with trying to take photos in a place like this is the limited space.
 The first time I took photos of the shelter I didn't even bother with this bunk room and the two restrooms.
 When I went back in March of 2003 I took these photos.
 It bothered me ever since I originally put this virtual tour up in 2001 that I didn't have all of the rooms pictured so I decided to get everything covered the second time around.
 This is the Dormitory.
 It's a room about 10 feet by 10 feet square.
-I assume there were originally bunk beds in here.
 On the other side of the movable metal doors on the far side of the room is the Radef operations room.
-This photo was taken looking through the door that goes into the women's restroom.
+This photo was taken looking through the door that goes from the dormitory room into the women's restroom.